mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 * `mkdir qsub`
 * `cd` into `qsub`

-Copy the template json files we've provided from the above path to the `qsub` directory
+Copy the template json file we've provided from the above path to the `qsub` directory

-* `cp /mnt/courses/biol2566/software/compbio_commander/paramfile_templates/*.json ./`
+* `cp /mnt/courses/biol2566/software/trinity_demo/*.json ./`

 ### Step 3: Editing the Trinity json file